 Have you ever wondered what it feels like for those people who attach themselves to the wing of a plane and perform acrobatics in the sky?
 Wonder no more!
-Our awesome supporter, Wayne, strapped himself to the wing of a 1940’s bi-plane to find out for us and raised money for SARSAS at the same time.
-Here’s what he had to say about his experience:
+Our awesome supporter, Wayne, strapped himself to the wing of a 1940’s bi-plane to raise money for SARSAS...

 “Last week I took on one of the scariest challenges of my life.
 Without a doubt the most intense adrenaline rush I have ever experienced!
 Completely surpassed, however, by the events of today, for which I was completely unprepared.
 This aerobatic flight made the first one seem like a leisurely country drive in a convertible Morris Minor.
 The first one was mostly excitement with some terror, the second was the other way round.
 Professional Wing Walker Emma pulled the straps on me VERY tight before take-off and I did wonder if that was a bad sign.
 I have to admit it was a little too much for me.
 We were much higher (about 2000ft), much faster (135mph) and the G forces much more extreme.